 Anyone over the age of 16 years who is ordinarily resident in the State can apply for a Medical Card.
-If you are financial dependent on your parents or guardians, your parents or guardians need to apply for a medical card.
+If you are financially dependent on your parents or guardians, your parents or guardians need to apply for a medical card.

 Medical card eligibility is based on an assessment of means.
 To qualify your weekly income must be below the income threshold.
 Any income, savings, investments and property (except for your own home) are taken into account in the means test.
 It is important that you give as much information as possible with your application; including dependents, mortgage payments, medical expenses etc.

 What if my income is higher than the income threshold?

 Where an individual or household is over the income threshold, the HSE can apply discretion where undue hardship would arise from the costs of the household’s particular medical or social circumstances.

 You can qualify for a Medical Card under the following three main categories:

 |1.
 To Qualify for a Medical Card by Means Testing

 ||If your only income is a means tested Social Welfare Allowance, you will qualify for a Medical Card.
 You will also be eligible for a Medical Card if your income and your spouse/partner's income is below our income guidelines.
 Your income includes any income, property (but not your own home), investments and savings.

 When we make an assessment for a Medical Card, we only assess you and your spouse's or partner's income after Tax and PRSI are deducted.
 We also make allowances for rent and mortgage payments, for childcare expenses, and travel to work expenses.
 Income or possible income from property is taken into account less any necessary associated costs.